-Evaluation criteria Criteria weighting Sub-criteria (quality) Sub criteria weighting Quality 40% (this can be modified by the Client or Others Methodology Staff Sustainability Health & Client or Others within the limits of 25% to 50%).
-Social value - Programme Other Price Price 60% (this can be modified by the Client or Others within the limits of 50% to 75%).
+Evaluation criteria Criteria weighting Sub-criteria (quality) Sub criteria weighting Quality Quality 40% (this can be modified by the Client or Others within the limits of Methodology Staff Sustainability Health & Safety Social value Programme To be set by Client or Others 25% to 50%).
+Other 1 Price Price 60% (this can be modified by the Client or Others within the limits of 50% to 75%).
 Price evaluation To be set by Client or Others